-As part of this movement towards quality improvement, a new bill was introduced on May 3, 2010 called Excellent Care for All and this is Act (ECFA) was then given royal assent on June 8, 2010.
-The goal of the Act is to legislate making health care providers and executives accountable for quality and to – improving patient care and enhance patient experience.
-The themes of ECFA are accountability, transparency and engagement.
-The scope of the ECFA has been hospitals however that is going to expand to the community support sector, long-term care sector and the community mental health and addiction sector over time through regulation.
+As part of this movement towards quality improvement, a new bill was introduced, the Excellent Care for All Act (ECFAA), on June 8, 2010.
+The goal of the Act is to legislate health care providers and executives to make quality improvement a priority, increase accountability for quality, improve patient care and enhance patient experience.
+The scope of the ECFAA has been exclusive to hospitals, however quality improvement methods are expanding to the community sector in long-term care facilities, primary care, home care and community mental health and addictions agencies.
+ECFAA is anticipated to apply to these sectors over time through regulation.

-CMHA Ontario is currently working with Addictions and Mental Health Ontario (AMHO) and Health Quality Ontario (HQO) on the Excellent through Quality Improvement Project (E-QIP).
-E-QIP is a collaborative initiative designed to support Ontario’s addictions and mental health providers to do what they do best – provide quality care and treatment to people who are often at the most vulnerable point in their life.
-Learn more about E-QIP.
+HQO has been working to ensure that the quality improvement agenda continues to expand to sectors beyond the provincial hospitals with specific programs targeting areas such as long-term care facilities and the primary health care sector.
+In March 2016 CMHA Ontario entered an 18-month partnership project, the Excellence through Quality Improvement Project (E-QIP), with Addictions and Mental Health Ontario (AMHO) and Health Quality Ontario (HQO) aimed at building capacity and enhancing quality improvement practices within Ontario’s community mental health and addictions sector.
+E-QIP is a collaborative initiative designed to support Ontario’s community addictions and mental health providers to do what they do best – provide quality care and treatment to people who are often at the most vulnerable point in their life.

-CMHA Ontario has also been working with its branches on quality improvement.
+CMHA Ontario has long been working with its branches on quality improvement to understand the current state, share practices and determine the interest levels is for adopting quality improvement methods throughout the branches.
 We have been supporting branches in this area by gathering relevant information, organizing training and overall profiling of the issue.